 Rub some butter around the inside of a large baking tray or insert a baking liner.

-Measure the flour and xanthan gum into a bowl and stir to combine.
+Measure the flour and xanthan gum into a mixing bowl and stir to combine.

-Put the butter and sugar into a mixing bowl and beat together until light and fluffy.
+Put the butter and sugar into another mixing bowl and beat together until light and fluffy.

 Separate the eggs, add the yolks to the mixing bowl and save the whites for later.